Child Support Division

 When the employee's principal place of employment is North Dakota, the total amount the employer may withhold for amounts owed under an income withholding order and health insurance premiums cannot exceed 50% of the employee's disposable income.

-The NMSN remains in effect until the employer is notified by the issuing CSE of any changes.
-If the issuing CSE terminates the NMSN, the employee may elect to continue health insurance coverage.
+The NMSN remains in effect until the employer is notified by the issuing Child Support office of any changes.
+If the issuing Child Support office terminates the NMSN, the employee may elect to continue health insurance coverage.
 Please consult with the employee before terminating coverage as this termination notice does not affect the employee's request for individual coverage or coverage for these children, other children, or other family members.